AdobeDocs/experience-manager-cloud-service.nl-NL/help/forms/create-and-use-custom-functions.md

 >[!NOTE]
 >
-> U kunt de `error.log` in het geval van fouten zoals aangepaste functies, worden deze niet weergegeven in de regeleditor.
+> U kunt de `error.log` bestand voor eventuele fouten, zoals aangepaste functies die niet in de regeleditor worden vermeld.

 <!--The `error.log` file also displays the methods and parameters that are not supported for custom functions. -->